usc-isi-digelements/facet-aggregation-query/README.md

 # facet-aggregation-query

-A Polymer Element that performs an elasticsearch aggregation query, with the results in a format ready to use as a set of facets (for an example, see `<facet-list>`).
+A Polymer Element that performs an ajax query or elasticsearch aggregation query and returns results in a format ready to use as a set of facets (for an example, see `<facet-list>`).

-### Example
+### Example that runs an elasticsearch aggregation query
 ```html
   <facet-aggregation-query
     name="facetAgg"